PL

 Stanowisko badawcze wymienników ciepła zintegrowane ze stanowiskiem turbogeneratorów ORC.

-Fig. 4: Test rig – heat exchangers coupled with ORC turbo-generators.
+Fig. 4: Test rig – heat exchangers coupled with ORC turbogenerators.

 Hermetyczna, wysokoobrotowa mikroturbina parowa o mocy 3 kWe.